R4H-Workshop/R4H-Workshop.github.io/_pages/call.md

 </p>
 <p style="text-align: justify;">

-uilding on these insights, we argue that creativity not only shapes how children interact with robots but also how they may co-design a robot’s roles, behaviors, and artistic contributions within co-creative systems.
+Building on these insights, we argue that creativity not only shapes how children interact with robots but also how they may co-design a robot’s roles, behaviors, and artistic contributions within co-creative systems.
 We invite contributions from researchers and practitioners in HRI, AI, psychology, design, arts, education, healthcare, and other related fields.
 Topics of interest include (but are not limited to):

 </p>